 Section: Staff Profiles

-Sponsored by a 3-year Early Career Fellowship from the UK's Leverhulme Trust (2011-2014) Jamie is currently working on a research project that explores the kinds of relationships being built into and shaped by the sale of low-cost, solar powered lighting systems to people who live without reliable access to mains electricity.
+Sponsored by a 3-year Early Career Fellowship from the UK's Leverhulme Trust (2011-2014) I am currently working on a research project that explores the kinds of relationships being built into and shaped by the sale of low-cost, solar powered lighting systems to people who live without reliable access to mains electricity.
 Through ethnographic fieldwork with solar entrepreneurs, designers, technicians and communities of users in Uttar Pradesh and Orissa this project examines the kinds of knowledge practices and social infrastructures involved in creating markets for solar photovoltaics amongst people living in contexts of global poverty.
-With the support of the ESRC-EPSRC Interdisciplinary Network on Energy, Equity and Vulnerability this work has been extended to explore issues of labour and environmental justice in the global supply chains and across the life cycle of photovoltaic solar cells.
+I blog about this research at The Solar Assemblage.

 As a co-founder of the Centre for New Economies of Development this research critically engages with the role of corporations as agents of development and with contemporary models of social business at the 'bottom of the pyramid'.